bdeckard92/dupUT/01-Class-Content/19-PWA/01-Activities/05-Notetaker-PWA/README.md

 # Notetaker PWA

 In this activity, you will implement offline functionality to a Notetaker app.
+You can refer to the previous activities for the code to register, install, and activate the service worker.

 ## Instructions